-- Credit profile – P2P platforms are not subprime lenders, but they will often make loans that banks won’t.
+- Bad credit, no problem – P2P platforms are not subprime lenders, but they will often make loans that banks won’t.
 You’ll be charged higher interest if you have credit blemishes, but that may be preferable to not being able to get a loan at all.

-- Loan purpose – P2P platforms are a lot less restrictive when it comes to the purpose of your loan.
+- Less restrictive – P2P platforms are a lot less restrictive when it comes to the purpose of your loan.
 One example is business loans.
 A P2P lender might make you a personal loan for business purposes, while a bank may not want to make a business loan at all, under any guise.

 - Speed – You can often handle the entire loan process, from application to receipt of funds, in little as two or three days.
 By contrast, certain bank loans can take weeks or even months to drag out.

-- Your loan application is processed anonymously – Investors will see your loan request, but you won’t be personally identified in the process.
-There’s little danger that a neighbor who works at at bank will have access to your loan information, since a P2P is not a bank..
+- Anonymous processing – Investors will see your loan request, but you won’t be personally identified in the process.
+There’s little danger that a neighbor who works at a bank will have access to your loan information since a P2P is not a bank.

 Each peer-to-peer lender works a little bit differently from the others, but there are some common steps to the loan application process.

-- You complete a brief questionnaire, the platform does a “soft credit pull”, and you’re assigned a loan grade (we’ll get deeper into these with individual P2P reviews).
+- Brief questionnaire: The platform does a “soft credit pull”, and you’re assigned a loan grade (we’ll get deeper into these with individual P2P reviews).

-- When enough investor interest is shown in your loan, your loan will then be eligible to be funded.
+- Investor Interest: When enough investor interest is shown in your loan, your loan will then be eligible to be funded.

-- You will then be required to furnish certain documentation, such as proof of income and employment, and a list of existing debts that you intend to repay with the new loan (refinances and debt consolidation loans are very common with P2P platforms).
+- Documentation: Providing proof of income and employment, and a list of existing debts that you intend to repay with the new loan (refinances and debt consolidation loans are very common with P2P platforms).

 Though the process may seem as if it takes several weeks, it will actually proceed very quickly if you are prepared to immediately furnish any and all required documentation.
 Since you can usually scan and email information, the entire application process can be compacted down to just a few days.